 Cut a small hole with scissors, insert snap in.
 Place back on and push prongs down.

-I have never used magnetic snaps before and was surprised how easy they are to attach and how well they stay closed.
+I had never used magnetic snaps before and was surprised how easy they are to attach and how well they stay closed.

 You’ll need to leave an opening to turn fabric right side out; I marked mine with tape as a reminder.

 Stitch the large pieces together.
 Turn right side out.
-Repeat process with small pieces.
+Repeat process with small parts.

 With right sides out, pin the two pieces together, making sure the lining touches each other and the flannel is on the outside.
 (I switched bags, and this one will be fastened with velcro, if I were using the snaps, they would be visible in this photo.)

 Pin and sew along the bottom and two edges just until the smaller piece ends.

 If you are using Velcro, attach the velcro.
 I used self-sticking Velcro for this one, but I recommend either sewing it on or going with magnets.

 Since one of my dogs has a grain allergy, I was especially happy to see the grain free dental chews!

 Initially, I wanted the treat bag to fit in my coat pocket, but then I remembered I don’t wear a coat year round.
 I decided adding a clip would add some additional functionality to the bag.
 To add a clip, I simply folded some webbing in half and stitched it to hold it in place.
 I inserted it in between the lining and flannel of the large piece during the final sewing phase.

 As always, as soon as Alice and I make something, we think about ways to improve it.
 Adding a belt loop seemed like a good improvement.
 Making the belt loop was even easier!

 I took a piece of flannel about 2 inches by 4 inches, folded it in half (the long way), and sewed it closed.
 Next, I sewed one end, turned it out and sewed across the other end.
 I folded it half, and machine stitched it to the back side of the bag right at the fold.